What is the FAA's Non-Federal Program?

 The non-federal process can be complicated, as can the associated rules and policies.

-Avoid wasting time and money: always consult your Non-Federal Program liaison (PDF) before:
+Avoid wasting time and money: always consult your Non-federal Program liaison before:

 - Purchasing or installing a new non-federal system.